 Harriot's story is tied to SO MANY other notable historic things, including a lot of business with Sir Walter Raleigh.
 He’s really not a household name like many of his contemporaries, even though he was neck-and-neck with them in terms of discoveries.

 Today we revisit a 2015 episode about French royalty.
 Much like many of the other mad royals that have been discussed on the podcast through the years, Charles IX of France was prone to fits of rage so intense that people at court feared for their lives.

 This was the worst stateside disaster in the United States during World War II.
 Apart from being a horrific tragedy, the disaster itself and its aftermath were threaded through with racism and injustice.

 Despite ascending to power in a court filled with intrigue, juggling relations with Britain and France, and both likely having mental health conditions, the reign of Ferdinand VI of Spain and his wife Barbara was surprisingly stable.

-Ibn Battuta's 14th-century travels were extensive.
+Today we revisit an episode from 2017 about Ibn Battuta, whose 14th-century travels were extensive.
 He was away from home for roughly 24 years and during that time traveled through virtually every Muslim nation and territory, becoming the traveler of the age.